Eating well when you’re pregnant helps you to:

 • Find comfort measures that can help you deal with diet related discomforts during pregnancy such as poor appetite, heartburn, nausea, vomiting and constipation.

-• Be mindful of your intake of foods containing sodium, sugars, saturated fats and caffeine.
+• Be aware of your intake of foods with sodium, sugars, saturated fats and caffeine.
 Satisfy your cravings for these foods by eating small amounts less often, without replacing healthier choices.

 • Limit processed foods and use food labels to choose foods lower in sodium, sugar and saturated fat.